swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 let fiveIntegers: InlineArray<5, Int> = .init(repeating: 99)
 ```

-Declaring this type is more cumbersome than its equivalent dyanmicaly-sized array, which has sugar for the type syntax:
+Declaring this type is more cumbersome than its equivalent dynamically-sized array, which has sugar for the type syntax:

 ```
 let fiveIntegers: [Int] = .init(repeating: 99, count: 5)